heptarch/heptarch.github.io/drafts/demon.md

 <div style="background-color: #fffff8 ; padding: 10px; border: 1px
 solid black; line-height:1.5">
-<h4>A dynamical theory of gravity and electromagnetism with additional dimensions of space</h4>
+<b>A dynamical theory of gravity and electromagnetism with additional dimensions of space</b>

 as
 </div>